hermy-sf/COHIWizard/README.md

 COHIWizard.py starts up a GUI with a recorder/player and various utilities for e.g. visualization of the spectra, resampling, annotation (beta version) and editing of wav-headers.

-This branch is the stable version of the development branch (currently cohiwizard_v2.2).
+The stable version of this development branch is main.